-European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (2017)
+European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (2017), p.2

 This report voiced concern about the lack of a statutory time limit on immigration detention in the UK.
 Several states recommended the introduction of a time limit, ending the detention of vulnerable individuals, and the implementation of alternatives to detention.

-The CAT monitors the implementation of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment by states parties, which are required to submit regular reports.
-The Committee examines these reports and sets out its concerns and recommendations in the form of ‘concluding observations’.
-In some circumstances, it is also able to undertake inquiries and consider individual and inter-state complaints.
+States parties are required to submit regular reports which the Committee examines, setting out its concerns and recommendations in the form of ‘concluding observations’.
+Evidence can also be submitted by civil society organisations for consideration by the Committee in the form of an alternative ‘shadow report’.
+In some circumstances, the Committee is also able to undertake inquiries and consider individual and inter-state complaints.

 In its latest response to the UK, the Committee urges the government to:

-- Ensure that detention is used only as a last resort, in accordance with the requirements of international law, and not for administrative convenience.
+- Ensure that detention is used only as a last resort, in accordance with the requirements of international law, and not for administrative convenience (para.30(a)).

-- Introduce a limit for immigration detention and take all necessary steps to prevent cases of de facto indefinite detention.
+- Introduce a limit for immigration detention and take all necessary steps to prevent cases of de facto indefinite detention (para.30(c)).